CRC TRR 228 Future Rural Africa

 Office of Family Services (University of Bonn)

-The Office of Family Services is a central body at the University of Bonn concerning the improvement of the compatibility of family and career.
+The Office of Family Services is a central body at the University of Bonn for the improvement of the compatibility of family and career.
 Together with the Gender Equality Office (University of Bonn), it offers several services, such as counselling, the coordination of childcare and financial support.